 - Book an appointment at a vaccination centre

-- Book an appointment with a participating pharmacy (for children aged 12 and over)
+- Book an appointment with a participating pharmacy (for people aged 12 and over)

 - Go to a walk-in vaccination centre

 If you had COVID-19, you need to wait 4 months before getting a COVID-19 vaccine or booster dose..

 You can check the date of your last vaccination on your digital COVID certificate.

 If your child is under 4, get their routine childhood vaccines before getting their COVID-19 vaccination.

 Children aged 6 months to 4 years should wait 14 days after getting another vaccine before getting a COVID-19 vaccine.

 Booking your child’s COVID-19 vaccine or booster